People didn’t always use — or believe — in surgical masks.

 To wear a mask properly:

-- Cover the right parts – When putting on a mask, hold it by the earloops.
+- Hold the mask by the earloops – When putting on a mask, hold it by the earloops.
 You don’t want the bacteria on your hands to transfer to the fabric and stay near your mouth and nose.
 Tuck the loops behind your ear and make sure your nose and mouth are completely covered.

 - Pinch the strip – Pinch the metal strip of the mask, so it takes the shape of your nose bridge.
 This ensures the area around the nose is sealed off.

 - Dispose the mask – If it has been 8 hours, or if the mask is moist and dirty, hold the mask by the earloops, remove it from your face, and dispose it right away.
 Never reuse a mask.
 Then, wash your hands thoroughly.

 Even though masks offer a degree of protection, they aren’t foolproof.